Big-Bald-Mike/ADO-WI-Parent-Updater/README.md

 5. Click Next
 6. URL is in this format:

-https://dev.azure.com/{ YOUR PROJECT HERE }/\_apis/public/distributedtask/webhooks/{ YOUR WEBHOOK NAME }/?api-version=6.0-preview
+https://dev.azure.com/{ YOUR ORG HERE }/\_apis/public/distributedtask/webhooks/{ YOUR WEBHOOK NAME }/?api-version=6.0-preview

 7. Test and Finish.